aleshaleksey/fansys23/09-races.md

 ### Watcher (level-10 template = 80 points)

 This is a divine being created by gods to watch over some aspect of creation (Couatl in DnD 5e).
 Its natural form is a winged serpent.
 They can:
-- Take humanoid form (lesser alternate form).
+1. Take humanoid form (lesser alternate form).
-- Fly.
+2. Fly.
-- They cannot be harmed by physical damage or light and resist fire.
+3. They cannot be harmed by physical damage or light and resist fire.
-- They generally have magical abilities.
+4. They generally have magical abilities.
-- The ability to understand all languages and communicate telepathically.
+5. The ability to understand all languages and communicate telepathically.

 - **Size**: Medium (Height: ~5'8", Weight: ~140lb) (Normal form: Winged)
 - **Stats**: (Str: +2, Dex: 0, Con: +2, Int: +4, Wis: +2, Cha: +4) (14 points)
 - **Movement**: Walk 20ft, Fly 70ft (rating: average).
 (6 point)
 - **Sight**: :True Sight II (60ft), low light vision.
 (8 point)
-- **Type**: Humanoid (does not need to eat, drink, breath, does not age).
+- **Type**: Divine (does not need to eat, drink, breath, does not age).
 (12 points)
 - **Proficiencies**: One appropriate language.

 Restriction: